 Those who celebrate all seven feasts of the Lord and rehearse their meanings each year continually find deeper meaning in them.
-According to the biblical calculation, this year Pentecost will be May 31, 2020.
+You can find the dates for Pentecost and other festivals according to the biblical calculation on our “Festival Calendar.”

 What will Pentecost mean for you this year?
 Study more in our article “The Miracle and Meaning of Pentecost.”

 In Judaism the festival is called by its Hebrew name, Shavuot.
 This means weeks or sevens, which alludes to the instruction to count 50 days.
 This feast occurred during the first harvest of the land, and Jewish tradition says that this day commemorates God giving the ancient Israelites the 10 Commandments on Mount Sinai.